moisesStevend/codigos_varios_arduino/README.md

 # gluco-mib
 many codes using esp32.
-Keeping in mind the stylish, also the use of the dual core and BLE.
+Keeping in mind the stylish code, also the use of the dual core and BLE.

 ### The name of gluco-mib code is FreeRtos